Date Junnosuke: Early life

 Date Junnosuke was born to a Kazoku family, descended from the Daimyō of the Sendai Domain, the Date clan.
-His grandfather, Date Munenari, was a politician under Emperor Meiji.
-His father, Date Muneatsu, was the governor of the Sendai Domain.
+His grandfather, Date Munenari, was a former daimyo and government minister in the early Meiji period.
+His father, Baron Date Muneatsu, was former governor of the Sendai Domain.
 He went to several schools, including Azabu Junior High School, Keio Junior High School, Gakushuin, and Rikkyo Junior High School.
-He finally graduated from Kaijo Junior High School in 1914 and was accepted into Waseda University to study at the Faculty of Literature.
-However, he later dropped out.

 Date was known for not being a well-behaved youth.
 As a student in Rikkyo Junior High School, on May 13, 1909, an argument with delinquent youths in Akashichō, Tokyo, escalated to the point where Date pulled out his gun and shot them, killing them.
 On October 15, 1909, the Tokyo District Court sentenced him to 12 years in prison.
 The sentence was shortened to 6 years after an appeal ruling in June 1910, at the request of the Date family lawyers.
 Detective Saburo Iwai's investigation of the victim's behavior helped the Date family lawyers' defence that he was acting in self-defence.
 The Supreme Court of Judicature of Japan gave him probation and released him.

+He finally graduated from Kaijo High School in 1914 and was accepted into Waseda University to study at the Faculty of Literature.
+However, he later dropped out.

 Political activities

+In 1916, Kawashima Naniwa and Prince Shanqi created the Second Manchu-Mongol Independence Movement, which Date joined.
+He traveled to China, where he became a continental ronin.
+The movement failed.

 Date was good friends with Ikki Kita, Shumei Okawa, and Onisaburo Deguchi.
 He participated in a 1916 plot to assassinate Zhang Zuolin and a 1919 plot to assassinate Yamagata Aritomo.

-In 1916, Kawashima Naniwa and Aisin-Gioro Shanyu created the Second Manchu-Mongol Independence Movement, which Date joined.
-He traveled to China, where he became a continental ronin.
-After the movement's failure, he created the Shandong Autonomy Allied Army in 1938 under the orders of Terauchi Hisaichi.
+In 1919, Date came under the Governor-General of Korea, Saitō Makoto.
+He traveled to Korea and became the chief of the border guard in Uiju County.
+In 1923, he raided a base of armed Koreans.

 In 1929, he made a pact of brotherhood with Fengtian clique warlord Zhang Zongchang, leading to Date renaming himself Zhang Zongyuan and trying to integrate into Chinese society, changing his nationality to Chinese in 1931.
 He commanded the Kenkoku Dainigun.
 On July 27, 1935, Date tried to support a coup in Beijing, but failed.

-In 1919, Date came under the Governor-General of Korea, Saitō Makoto.
-He traveled to Korea and became the chief of the border guard in Uiju County.
-In 1923, he raided the base of armed Koreans.